Tell Us About

 Model to look out for: Enphase iQ7 and iQ7+

 This is the latest upgrade from Enphase which showed great improvement from the last model.
 Also considered best inverters if you have a townhouse or an apartment/condo unit.
 You need to shell out $165 a piece including the mandatory Q cable connectors.
-For the whole 5kw inverter package, it will cost for around $2500.
+For the whole 5kw inverter package, it will cost around $2500.
 This is right for you if your panels experience heavy shading.
 This will produce power even if you only have one or two panels in the sun.
 Other brands require three or even four panels to get the minimum power it needs.
 In addition, its individual panel monitoring lets you track each solar panel’s performance and make necessary adjustments like trimming your tree.
 It’s easy to install and has a light indicator if it’s functioning properly.
-Enphase IQ Envoy is bought separately for monitoring your solar system’s output which adds labour cost in the installation process compared to other brands like Solar Edge HD Wave that comes with monitoring built into the inverter.
+Enphase IQ Envoy is bought separately for monitoring your solar system’s output which adds labor cost in the installation process compared to other brands like Solar Edge HD Wave that comes with monitoring built into the inverter.

 One of the leading Chinese manufacturer of inverters that was established back in 1997.
 They are known for being reliable with a cost-effective option and great customer support.